 That has allowed Matt and Alon to greatly expand how they employ these augmented reality effects both in their music and their academic research at UTS.
 Matt and Alon are also developing the show as a performance piece.

 Matt intends to create installation works where people can walk up, see their friends on the other side of the screen, and start interacting with the system.
 "I’m envisioning something like a Snapchat filter, simple interactions where it tracks your head and puts effects on it."

 It is that kind of totally imaginative thinking that we love hearing about!
-Freak-worthy stuff, for sure.
+AtmosFAN-worthy stuff, for sure.
 We can't wait to see what else Matt and Alon come up with.